KateWood/project_1/README.md

 <br>
 ![Player 2 Start](/images/player2start.png)

 Fire goes first.
-You can click on any space...
+You can click on any space - unless it's already taken!